420Integrated/macpuffins/README.md

 6. Impact - What security impact could an attacker achieve?
 7. Your name and country.

-Please be available to cooperate with the Neblio Team to provide further information on the bug if needed.
+Please be available to cooperate with the MacPuffins Development Team to provide further information on the bug if needed.

 ## Rewards
-Rewards are at the discretion of Neblio, and we will not be awarding significant bounties for low severity bugs.
+Rewards are at the discretion of MacPuffins, and we will not be awarding significant bounties for low severity bugs.

 ## Examples of eligible bugs
 ### Critical
-- bugs which can take full control of Neblio nodes.
+- bugs which can take full control of MacPuffin Coin nodes.
 - bugs which can lead to private key leakage.
 - bugs which can lead to unauthorised transfer or generation of coins/NTP1 tokens.
 ### High